Aston Villa Logo

 Aston Villa Logo 1973-1987

 In 1973, a round logo with a red lion on a blue background was introduced.
-The inscription “ASTON VILLA FC” remained, but it was moved to a wide purple ring used as a frame.
-This badge adorned players’ uniforms in the League Championship (1981), European Cup (1982), and European Super Cup.
+The inscription “ASTON VILLA FC” remained but was moved to a wide purple ring used as a frame.
+This emblem adorned the players’ uniforms in the League Championship (1981), the European Cup (1982), and the European Super Cup.

 The 1980s